ailabstw/social-distancing/src/whitepaper.md

 The server will also remove infected IDs older than 7 days to reduce resource usage and prevent abuse of data, while still being valuable about controlling the outbreak.

+To further anonymize the data when the infection case number is small, we continue to explore potential solutions such as adding spurious tokens or introducing mixing servers[5].

 ### Download and Notification with Risk

 Each day, the app will download a new infected hashed ID list from the server.
 It will find matches between the list and the local contact history.
 If a match is found, the user's risk score is calculated based on estimated distance and contact duration.
 The user will be notified if the calculated risk score is high.
 The app will also provide health care information to the user.